devrelm/frame-throttle/README.md

 elements' positions will be wasted except for the one time that it runs immediately prior to the browser rendering the updated layout to the screen.

-To avoid wasting cycles, we can use [requestAnimationFrame] to only run the event listener once just before the page is rendered to the screen.
+To avoid wasting cycles, we can use [requestAnimationFrame] to only run your event listener once just before the page is rendered to the screen.
 For browsers that do not support `requestAnimationFrame`, _frame-throttle_ will fall back to `setTimeout` (see [gotchas](#gotchas) below.)

 ## Use

-To use _frame-throttle_, simply create your listener, and pass it to the `throttle` method.
-You can then pass the throttled listener to `addEventListener` and `removeEventListener` like any other listener:
+To use _frame-throttle_, simply create your callback, and pass it to the `throttle` method — the return value is a throttled callback which you can pass to any method that would take your original callback, such as `addEventListener` and `removeEventListener`:

 ```
 var throttle = require('frame-throttle').throttle;

-var listener = function(e) {
+var callback = function(e) {
     // handle a 'resize' event
 }

-var throttledListener = throttle(listener);
+var throttledCallback = throttle(callback);

-window.addEventListener('resize', throttledListener);
+window.addEventListener('resize', throttledCallback);
-window.removeEventListener('resize', throttledListener);
+window.removeEventListener('resize', throttledCallback);
 ```

-You can use `throttle` to throttle any callback method.
+You can use `throttle` to throttle any callback, not just event listeners.
 The callback will be called once during the next animation frame using `requestAnimationFrame` if it exists.
 If `requestAnimationFrame` does not exist, then the callback will be called immediately, and `setTimeout` will be used to ignore further calls for 1/60th of a second.

 ## Gotchas